Farzan-I/Farzan-CV/README.md

 [![LinkedIn]](https://www.linkedin.com/in/farzan-imanzadeh-079a95a3/) | [![Blog]](https://medium.com/@farzanimanzadeh) | [![CodeWars Profile]](https://www.codewars.com/users/fazzy15)
 </div>

-Detail orientated 30 year old professional, current [Makers Academy](https://makers.tech/) student (April '22 intake).
-Learnt the fundamentals of the command line, perfecting the use of git alongside completing Ruby and JavaScript projects using an extensive list of technological tools, while implementing agile methodologies.
+Detail orientated 30 year old professional, recent [Makers Academy](https://makers.tech/) graduate (April '22 - July '22).
+Learnt the fundamentals of the command line, perfecting the use of git alongside completing Ruby, JavaScript (MERN/MEHN) projects using an extensive list of technological tools, while implementing agile methodologies.

-Graduating from [London Metropolitan University](#london-metropolitan-university-sep-2010-to-jul-2014) with a first class degree in Business Management, I spent a year working for [Enterprise Rent-A-Car](#enterprise-rent-a-car-nov-2014-to-dec-2015) through their graduate scheme.
-Here I encountered the IBM software Ralph that started my fascination for software development.
-I spent 6 months in Dubai working as a [wealth advisor](#devere-acuma-devere-group-may-2016-to-nov-2016) before I came back to the UK and had roles as a senior lettings negotiator at [AXM London](#axm-london-property-services-dec-2017-to-nov-2018), moving onto a supervisor role in Pret A Manger.
+Graduating from [London Metropolitan University](#london-metropolitan-university-sep-2010-to-jul-2014) with a first class degree in Business Management, I spent a year working for [Enterprise Rent-A-Car](#enterprise-rent-a-car-nov-2014-to-dec-2015) on their graduate scheme.
+Here, I encountered the IBM software Ralph that started my fascination for software development.
+I spent 6 months in Dubai working as a [wealth advisor](#devere-acuma-devere-group-may-2016-to-nov-2016) before I came back to the UK and had roles as a senior lettings negotiator at [AXM London](#axm-london-property-services-dec-2017-to-nov-2018), moving onto a supervisor role in [Pret A Manger](#pret-a-manger-dec-2018-to-aug-2019).
 I was also a [marketing executive](#cultural-signatures-mar-2020-to-nov-2020) for a period where I sculpted the [company's website](https://www.culturalsignatures.com) with no prior coding experience.
 I have spent the last 8 months learning how to code and 4 of which have been with Makers Academy bootcamp.

 ## Tech skills